f9n/generate-go-embed4assets/README.md

 ### Install using Homebrew

-Using [Homebrew](https://brew.sh), you can install using the My personal Homebrew tap:
+Using [Homebrew](https://brew.sh), you can install using the my Homebrew tap:

 ```shell
 brew install f9n/homebrew-tap/generate-go-embed4assets